Hurricane Florence weakens to Cat 2 storm but storm surge expected to hit 'catastrophic levels'

 The National Weather Service said Hurricane Florence will likely be “the storm of a lifetime” for portions of the Carolina coast.

-Fox News’ Lucia Suarez Sang and The Associated Press contributed to this report.
+Fox News’ Lucia Suarez Sang, Amy Lieu and The Associated Press contributed to this report.